 - Obscene, threatening or harassing telecommunication or other electronic communications

 The Oklahoma District Attorney’s Council has a website called Just for Victims with links to information and assistance for crime victims.
 The Oklahoma Department of Corrections has a Victim Services Unit as well.

 For information on victims’ compensation in Oklahoma, visit the Oklahoma Crime Victims Compensation Program website, or contact them by telephone at (405) 264-5006 or toll-free at (800) 745-6098.

 You may learn more about crimes by calling your local police department, sheriff’s department, or district attorney’s office.
-See our OK Sheriff Departments page for the contact information for your local sheriff’s department.
+See our Oklahoma Sheriff Departments page for the contact information for your local sheriff’s department.